devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-10-30/assignments.md

 ## `rm -r`

 - implement `rm -r <dir>`
   - be careful...
   - I suggest to first print what would be done before the next version actually does it
-	- create a short shell script to generate a random directory structure
+  - create a short program to generate a random directory structure
-		- you can get a small random number like this, for example (bash specific): `echo $(($RANDOM % 8))`

 ## `getent`

 - traverse the password database using the `(set|get|end)pwent` and print all